 (reviewed by Jessiqua Wittman)

 When I bought Sarah Mae’s book Core Lies, I hardly got a couple pages past the intro before I put the book down and started calling to tell people about it.
 Oftentimes when I’m going through a hard season, my emotions make the whole problem fifty times worse.
 Old hurts rise to the surface and taint my vision.
 Things people have said come back and steal away my confidence.
 It’s hard to judge clearly when lies from the past block sight of what’s truly important.
 That’s why I love this short, power-packed book about dealing with soul-wounds and emotional-triggers.
 I’m on my third go-around reading it right now, because the truths in it strengthen me when times are hard and my emotions are going haywire.
-(You can read a more in-depth review of Core Lies on my blog.)

 The Insanity of God

 (reviewed by Shannon Coe)

 Everybody loves the harvest season when working in the Kingdom of God, but many are called to the ‘sowing’ season.
 It can be years before you see any fruit, and possibly you may never see it in your lifetime.
 I believe God has called me to minister in the sowing and watering season of ministry and it can be discouraging when people count success by numbers rather than obedience to God.
 That’s why I was drawn to Nik Ripken’s book The Insanity of God.
 He served for sixteen years in Africa with the hardest and most barren years in Somolia (he was there during Blackhawk Down!).
 How can a Christian survive or even thrive in forsaken places?
 He took this question to Russia, Ukraine, and China and asked the persecuted Christians there.
 What he learned and what he shares in this book ripped the seeds of discouragement right out of my heart.
 I have been reading this book in midnight and twilight hours, praying for the sowers, the waterers, the harvesters and mostly, the martyrs.